Regulations Summary and Area Map

 - No person shall discharge a firearm or have a loaded firearm in hand while under the influence of alcohol or drugs.

-- For hunting non-migratory game, only shotguns, rifles (except centerfire), pistols, bows, crossbows or falconry may be used.
+- Only shotguns, rifles (muzzleloading and rimfire only), pistols, bows, crossbows or falconry may be used for hunting.

 - The discharge of a firearm outside of periods open to hunting or in areas closed to hunting is prohibited per s.
 790.15 FS.